plutov/practice-go/README.md

 ## Go coding exercises and elegant solutions

-Follow me on [https://packagemain.tech](packagemain.tech) to read other stuff I do with Go.

 ### How to solve

  - Each folder has a README.md file and `*_test.go` file, check it and find what kind of function you need to implement.